experimaestro/experimaestro-python/docs/launchers/index.md

         nodes:
           - hosts: [alpha, beta, gamma, delta]
             features: [GPU2, GPUM24G]

+      gpu_p4:
+        # QoS that must be used with this partition
+        qos: [qos_gpu-t3, qos_gpu-t4]

+        # Accounts that can must used for this partition
+        accounts: [iea@a100]

+        # Default node configuration
+        configuration:
+          gpus:
+            count: 8
+            model: A100
+            memory: 40GiB

+        nodes:
+        - count: 0
+          features:
+          - Tesla
+          - a100
+        priority: 1

   # We can also use SLURM for semi-automatic configuration
   - id: auto